 The Company's executive officers, other than Mr. Neal, are eligible for an annual cash bonus under the Company's Executive Leadership Compensation Plan (the "Executive Bonus Plan").
 Under the Executive Bonus Plan, individual and corporate performance objectives are established at the beginning of each year.
 Eligible executives are assigned threshold, target and maximum bonus levels.
-The Company performance measure for bonus payments is based on several financial goals, including, in 1999, ROTC and EPS.
-For executive officers with responsibility for a particular group, each of which consists of several business units, the performance measure is based on the group's net income, economic value added and sales.
+The Company performance measure for bonus payments is based on several financial goals, including, in 2000: ROTC and EPS.
+In 2000, the Company exceeded each of its targeted financial goals, each of which is given approximately equal weight for the senior executive officers.
+For other executive officers with responsibility for a particular group, each of which consists of several business units, the performance measure is based on the group's net income, economic value added and sales.
+The sales performance measure is weighted more heavily than the group's net income and economic value added for determining bonuses.
 The Committee weighs these financial goals very heavily.
-Each of the specified financial performance measures is given approximately equal weight.
-In 1999, the Company exceeded each of its targeted financial goals.
 The Committee also considers the individual non-financial performance measures described above under "Base Salaries" in determining bonuses under the Executive Bonus Plan, but to a much lesser extent than the financial goals described above.

 Mr. Neal is eligible for an annual cash bonus under the Company's Senior Executive Leadership Compensation Plan (the "Senior Executive Bonus Plan") which, along with the Executive Bonus Plan was approved by stockholders in 1999 as part of the Company's policy to design certain of the Company's compensation programs to conform with Section 162(m) of the Code and related regulations.
 Payments under the Senior Executive Bonus Plan are based solely on the achievement of one or more of the following pre-established objective performance goals: ROTC, EPS, return on sales ("ROS"), economic value added ("EVA"), return on equity ("ROE"), net income, cash flow, sales and total shareholder return (defined as cumulative shareholder return, including the reinvestment of dividends, on the Company's common stock), subject to the Committee's discretion to decrease awards which would otherwise be payable under the Senior Executive Bonus Plan.
-In addition, no bonuses are payable to the chief executive officer or chief financial officer (who is currently a participant in the Executive Bonus Plan) unless the Company's pre-tax return on stockholders' equity exceeds a minimum threshold and, in such event, the total of such executives' bonuses may not exceed a specified percentage of the Company's pre-tax return on stockholders' equity in excess of that minimum threshold.
-In 1999, the Company substantially exceeded each of its targeted performance goals (ROTC and EPS) under the Senior Executive Bonus Plan.
-Based on this performance, Mr. Neal was awarded a cash bonus of \$930,000, which is 16.25% more than the bonus paid for 1998.
+In addition, no bonuses are payable to the chief executive officer, chief operating officer or chief financial officer (who is currently a participant in the Executive Bonus Plan) unless the Company's pre-tax return on stockholders' equity exceeds a minimum threshold and, in such event, the total of such executives' bonuses may not exceed a specified percentage of the Company's pre-tax return on stockholders' equity in excess of that minimum threshold.
+In 2000, the Company substantially exceeded each of its targeted performance goals (ROTC and EPS) under the Senior Executive Bonus Plan.
+Based on this performance, Mr. Neal was awarded a cash bonus of \$1,000,000, which is 7.5% more than the bonus paid for 1999.